nokia/SReXperts/docs/nsp/beginner/60-nsp-alarm-ack.md

 Adjust workflow name, description, inputs and tasks as needed.
 You may start by just providing a single `alarmFdn` as input.
 The workflow itself, could be a single task that is running action `nsp.https` with the corresponding inputs, e.g. `method`, `url`, and `body`.

+/// tip | Pro Tip
+Earlier we warned that the `COPY` button in the action execution dialog does not copy the response.
+However, it is very useful: Pressing this button copies an instrumentalized task definition into your clipboard, which you can directly paste into your workflow definition.
+///

 As a next step check the Mistral documentation for the [`with-items`](https://docs.openstack.org/mistral/ocata/dsl/dsl_v2.html#processing-collections) attribute, to process collections.
 While the update is rather small, your workflow is now able to acknowledge a list of alarms.

 If you got stuck, the workflow below provides one way of solving this.